ybarbosa/desafio_z1/README.md

 ###### Solution
 ![](https://i.ibb.co/ZXDVKTg/diagram-solution.jpg)

+In the ./docs directory, you will find the architecture diagrams.
+*./docs/collection_postman.json*

 ## Endpoints
-In root of the project, there is a JSON file with the Postman collection, in case you want to call the endpoints.
+In folder docs of the project, there is a JSON file with the Postman collection, in case you want to call the endpoints.
-*./collection_postman.json*
+*./docs/collection_postman.json*